-- Activities of Daily Living (ADLs) Fundamental personal-care tasks performed daily as part of an individual's routine of self-care.
-ADLs include, but are not limited to, eating, toileting, dressing, bathing, transferring, and mobility/ambulation. - Clinical Assessment The screening process of documenting a member's need for ADH using a tool designated by the MassHealth agency and that forms the basis for prior authorization. - Clinical Evaluations Nursing, fall risk, nutritional, skin, and other clinical or psychosocial evaluations conducted by the interdisciplinary team that serve as the basis for the development of the ADH plan of care. - Hospital a facility that is licensed or operated as a hospital by the Massachusetts Department of Public Health or the Massachusetts Department of Mental Health that provides diagnosis and treatment on an inpatient or outpatient basis for patients who have any of a variety of medical conditions. - Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) a facility, or distinct part of a facility, that provides intermediate care facility services as defined under 42 CFR § 440.150, and that meets federal conditions of participation, and is licensed by the State primarily for the diagnosis, treatment, or rehabilitation for individuals with intellectual disabilities; and provides, in a protected residential setting, ongoing evaluation, planning, 24-hour supervision, coordination, and integration for health or rehabilitative services to help individuals function at their greatest ability. - Member a person who is enrolled in the CCA One Care or Senior Care Options (SCO) plan - Nursing Facility an institution (or a distinct part of an institution) which is primarily engaged in providing skilled nursing care and related services for residents who require medical or nursing care, rehabilitation services for the rehabilitation of injured people, people with disabilities, or sick persons, or on a regular basis, health-related care and services to individuals who because of their mental or physical condition require care and services that the meets the requirements of Sections 1919 (a), (b), (c) and (d) of the Social Security Act and is licensed under and certified by the Massachusetts Department of Public Health.
+Activities of Daily Living (ADLs) - Fundamental personal-care tasks performed daily as part of an individual's routine of self-care.
+ADLs include, but are not limited to, eating, toileting, dressing, bathing, transferring, and mobility/ambulation.

+Clinical Assessment - The comprehensive screening process of documenting a member's need for ADH using the Minimum Data Set (MDS) tool to form the basis for prior authorization.

+Clinical Evaluations - Nursing, fall risk, nutritional, skin, and other clinical or psychosocial evaluations conducted by the interdisciplinary team that serve as the basis for the development of the ADH plan of care.

+Hospital - A facility that is licensed or operated as a hospital by the Massachusetts Department of Public Health or the Massachusetts Department of Mental Health that provides diagnosis and treatment on an inpatient or outpatient basis for patients who have any of a variety of medical conditions.

+Intermediate Care Facilities for Individuals with Intellectual Disabilities (ICF/IID) - a facility, or distinct part of a facility, that provides intermediate care facility services as defined under 42 CFR § 440.150, and that meets federal conditions of participation, and is licensed by the State primarily for the diagnosis, treatment, or rehabilitation for individuals with intellectual disabilities; and provides, in a protected residential setting, ongoing evaluation, planning, 24-hour supervision, coordination, and integration for health or rehabilitative services to help individuals function at their greatest ability.

+Member - An individual who is enrolled in the CCA One Care or Senior Care Options (SCO) plan.

+Nursing Facility - An institution (or a distinct part of an institution) which is primarily engaged in providing skilled nursing care and related services for residents who require medical or nursing care, rehabilitation services for the rehabilitation of injured people, people with disabilities, or sick persons, or on a regular basis, health-related care and services to individuals who because of their mental or physical condition require care and services that the meets the requirements of Sections 1919 (a), (b), (c) and (d) of the Social Security Act and is licensed under and certified by the Massachusetts Department of Public Health.

-- Primary Care Provider (PCP) a physician or a physician assistant or nurse practitioner who practices under the supervision of a physician. - Provider An organization that meets the requirements of 130 CMR 404.000: Adult Day Health Services and 101 CMR 310.00: Rates for Adult Day Health Services and the MassHealth Adult Day Health (ADH) and contracts with MassHealth as the provider for ADH. - Significant Change a major change in the member's status that - (1) is permanent or will not normally resolve itself without further interventions; - (2) impacts more than one area of the member's health status; and - (3) requires an interdisciplinary review or revision of the care plan. - A significant change is presumed when the provider is seeking a change in service payment level.
+Primary Care Provider (PCP) - A physician or a physician assistant or nurse practitioner who practices under the supervision of a physician.

+Provider - An organization that meets the requirements of 130 CMR 404.000: Adult Day Health Services and 101 CMR 310.00: Rates for Adult Day Health Services and the MassHealth Adult Day Health (ADH) and contracts with MassHealth as the provider for ADH.

+Significant Change - A major change in the member's status that:

+- (1) is permanent or will not normally resolve itself without further interventions; and - (2) impacts more than one area of the member's health status; and - (3) requires an interdisciplinary review or revision of the care plan.

+A significant change is presumed when the provider is seeking a change in service payment level.